Editorial Review

 Safety Profile

-BPC-157 has demonstrated no toxicity even at doses far exceeding therapeutic ranges in animal studies.
-No LD50 (lethal dose) has been established because researchers have been unable to find a toxic dose in rodent models.
-TB-500's parent molecule, Thymosin Beta-4, is naturally present in high concentrations in virtually all human cells, and exogenous administration has not shown significant adverse effects in preclinical or limited clinical studies (Thymosin Beta-4 has undergone Phase II clinical trials for wound healing and dry eye).
+TB-500's parent molecule, Thymosin Beta-4, is naturally present in high levels in nearly all human cells.
+Exogenous dosing has not shown major adverse effects in preclinical or limited clinical studies.
+Thymosin Beta-4 has undergone Phase II clinical trials for wound healing and dry eye.

 Common Mistakes